FixelAlgorithmsTeam/fixel/_posts/2019-04-26-fixel-detailizer-3.md

 {% include note.html content="The `Radius` parameter in the *Gaussian Blur* in Photoshop is actually the Standard Deviation of the [*Gaussian Kernel*](https://en.wikipedia.org/wiki/Gaussian_blur) the filter uses." %}

+What about sharpening?
+Well there is an important intermediate step before the sharpening.
+It is the substation of the blurred image from the original image.

 ### Edge Preserving Blurring & Sharpening